1996 California Angels season

-The 1996 California Angels season involved the Angels finishing 4th in the American League West with a record of 70 wins and 91 losses.
+The 1996 California Angels season was the 36th season of the California Angels franchise in the American League, the 31st in Anaheim, and their 31st season playing their home games at Anaheim Stadium.
+The Angels finished fourth in the American League West with a record of 70 wins and 91 losses.

 The season was notable for being the final season the franchise bore the "California Angels" moniker, as the team name was changed to "Anaheim Angels" the following season.

 The Angels used 29 different pitchers during the season, the most of any MLB team in 1996.